 Heroin itself is a very dangerous and deadly drug.
 It is normally seen as black, sticky substance and commonly referred to as “black tar”.
 Heroin has been known to be highly addictive, and has recently risen in popularity.
 One of the main problems with heroin is the illegal manufacturing process, as it has been known to be “cut” with other substances, helping to increase the risk of overdose.
 People who use heroin are in a high-risk category for COVID-19 because of the pulmonary effects the drug has on the body.
 Heroin acts on the brain stem, slowing bodily systems down and decreasing oxygen supply to the blood supply as it slows a person's breathing.
 This can cause major complications, even more so when a person contracts the deadly coronavirus.

 People who use methamphetamine are also at higher risk when it comes to Covid-19.
 Methamphetamine, commonly known as meth, is another very dangerous and addictive drug.
 Like heroin, it can be used in a number of different ways, such as being smoked, snorted, or injected.
 Aside from high rates of overdose and health issues, people with a history of methamphetamine use are at a higher risk of pulmonary damage and pulmonary disease.
 This is because meth restricts the blood flow causing hypertension.

 It is never too safe to be sorry, and all research suggests that excessive drug and alcohol use put you at a higher risk of contracting the virus.
-The added health complications of people who struggle with substance abuse can increase the likelihood of fatality and develop the serious symptoms of Covid-19.
+The added health complications of people who struggle with substance abuse, along with a lack of basic personal hygiene can increase the likelihood of fatality and develop the serious symptoms of Covid-19.
 If you, or a loved one, are suffering from an addiction then do not hesitate to ask for help.
 We are still offering a wide selection of treatment options to best suit your needs.
 Take control of your health and begin leading a better life today, you do not have to go through this alone!